jmcerrejon/frodown/README.md

 - [x] Frontmatter support.
 - [x] Markdown editor.
+- [x] Dark/Light theme (because I think some people prefer brightness 🤷‍♂️).
+- [x] Markdown zen mode & improvements.
+- [x] Local AI to suggest tags ussing Ollama. 🤯

+## TODO

+- [x] Add a footer.
 - [x] Save to a file.
-- [x] Add a footer.
-- [x] Light theme (because I think some people prefer brightness 🤷‍♂️).
 - [x] Markdown cheat sheet on the sidebar.
-- [x] Markdown zen mode & improvements.
 - [x] Move categories and other constants to an environment or text file.
 - [x] Save a draft & Open with the latest values if you quit without saving the information previously.
 - [ ] If you have multi-language support on your site, create multiple markdown files.
-- [ ] Implement AI to suggest tags and categories, or translate the article.
+- [ ] Accept parameters from the command line.
-- [ ] Package it as a standalone app.
+- [ ] Package it as a standalone app. 🚀

 ## How to use